GenciJakub/BioinformaticsToolbox/README.md

 ### Task 7 – Computing structure related properties
 This task is mainly about detecting surface and buried amino acids in the protein.
 This is done by BioJava library and requires a file in .pdb format (file with extension .pdb).
 I recommend trying the task with the 1yih.pdb file.
 If you want to know about theoretical background of this task, search for accessible solvent area (ASA).

-Note: results of work with the hemoglobin and A2a receptor are in the HemoglobinAndA2a.txt file (it can be found in .zip archive and OwnBuild directory)
+Note: results of work with the hemoglobin and A2a receptor are in the HemoglobinAndA2a.txt file